azizamirsaidova/azizamirsaidova/README.md

 I'm Aziza, a Master's student currently studying Artificial Intelligence at Northwestern University.
 I'm currently Machine Learning Engineer Intern Co-op with Adobe.
 I'm also involved in Mim project with C2 Lab working on Question and Answering Classification.
 In addition, I'm involved as a Research Assistant in Blinc project with Tiilt Lab working with Speech & Natural Language Processing techniques.

 This summer, I did a Data Science Internship with University of Washington's eScience Institute and created relational database system using Python and SQLAlchemy.
-For more information, visit project's [GitHub page](https://lnkd.in/gGPDA6sa), [project's website](https://lnkd.in/g5wNRmRY) and [project highlights in the news](https://lnkd.in/gKunGhyS).
+For more information, visit project's [GitHub page](https://lnkd.in/gGPDA6sa), [project's website](https://lnkd.in/g5wNRmRY) and [project's highlights in the news](https://lnkd.in/gKunGhyS).

 I'm also on the hunt for a full-time Data Science and Machine Learning role, so if you're hiring reach out!
 I can most easily be reached via: